How Much Do Google Ads Cost in 2025?

 Add your other acquisition channels to the budget calculations.

-For example, I recently had a client with a lengthy sales cycle (20+ days) and a sales team.
+For example, I recently had a client who is a financial advisor with a lengthy sales cycle (20+ days) and a sales team.
 They’d previously paid upwards of $500 to acquire a single customer.
 With Google Ads, we lowered their acquisition costs to $300.

 How Far Do You Want to Go with Google AdWords?